Low-energy moir\'e phonons in twisted bilayer van der Waals heterostructures: Summary

 By analyzing the low-frequency shearing (S) and layer breathing (LB) modes in three representative materials (twisted bilayer graphene, bilayer MoS$_2$, and a MoSe$_2$-WSe$_2$ heterostructure), we showed that the physics of moir\'e-pattern phonons depend on the twist angle $\th$.
 Phonon frequencies vary slowly and smoothly with $\th$, while the atomic displacement magnitude is more sensitive to small changes in twist angle near certain $\th$ values.
 Our CSC model can be applied more generally to classes of bilayers beyond the three materials on which we focus here, such as bilayers that are oppositely oriented (the pristine bilayer has one layer rotated by $180^\circ$ relative to the other) or Janus materials.

 Despite its efficiency and accuracy, the CSC model is limited in its present form to lowest-frequency modes and negative shearing frequencies due to the approximations inherent in the model.
 In the work presented here, we only expand the moir\'e dynamical matrix to the first shell of the moir\'e Brillouin zone.
 Increasing the cutoff radius would allow for the extension to higher frequency modes, although a new derivation of the acoustic sum rule is required.
-Future work to broaden the scope of the CSC model may include introducing $\widetilde{\vec{k}}$ dependence on the off-diagonal components of the moir\'e dynamical matrix in order to remove the low-frequency approximation, and conducting a denser sampling in configuration space to better capture the force field structure and thus produce non-negative shearing bands.
+Future work to broaden the scope of the CSC model may include introducing $\widetilde{\vec{k}}$ dependence on the off-diagonal components of the moir\'e dynamical matrix in order to remove the low-frequency approximation.
+Moreover, the CSC model may be applied to further investigate relatively low-energy phonon modes of interest, such as chiral phonons~\cite{zhang2015chiral,suri2021chiral,maity2022chiral}.

 Building upon previous experimental studies with Raman spectroscopy~\cite{campos2013raman,wu2014resonant,huang2016low,lin2018moire,quan2021phonon}, the phonon features derived by our CSC model may be used to guide further experimental comparison for other materials.
 The most direct application of the CSC model is as a phonon framework for a model of electron-phonon coupling in moir\'e materials.
 Ultimately, such studies will provide a theoretical foundation for the origin of strongly correlated states in moir\'e systems, and the extent to which phonons play a role in such phenomena.